Welcome to today's edition of the Rush 24-7 podcast.

 Not at all.

-Oh, don't give me hard to find good staff business.
+Oh, don't give me hard-to-find good staff business.

-I mean, there's plenty of operation.
+I mean, there's plenty of opportunities.

-To live in squalor like that.
+To live in squalor like that, it's almost a choice.

 Give me a break.